AyushiVashisth/BlissfulAbodes/README.md

 <br/>
 <h3 align="justify" width="80%">
 BlissfulAbodes is a renowned online platform that revolutionized travel accommodations.
-It connects hosts offering unique stays with travelers seeking personalized experiences.
+It connects hosts offering unique stays with travellers seeking personalized experiences.
 Users can explore a vast array of accommodations, from private rooms to entire homes, in various locations worldwide.
-BlissfulAbodes's user-friendly interface, comprehensive listings, and secure booking system have made it a popular choice for travelers seeking authentic and memorable stays.</h3>
+BlissfulAbodes's user-friendly interface, comprehensive listings, and secure booking system have made it a popular choice for travellers seeking authentic and memorable stays.</h3>

 <br/>